 Even if you do watch what you eat and follow the above tips religiously, you may still have a problem with high cholesterol…as we mention above, your liver is responsible for producing 80% of it after all!

 There are two options for the most part if this is the case…prescription cholesterol-lowering drugs, called statins, and natural cholesterol-lowering supplements, like policosanol, guggulipid, green tea, beta sitosterol and fish oil.

 Although statin medications can be helpful, unfortunately there are some very serious potential side effects to contend with.
 They also do very little to raise HDL (good cholesterol) and deplete your body’s supply of an essential heart compound called CoQ10.

-For that reason, a better complement to a diet for lowering LDL is a natural cholesterol reducing product.
+For that reason, a better complement to a diet to lower cholesterol is a natural supplement for reducing LDL.
 Some of these nutrients are sold as separate supplements.
 But research shows that they can be most effective when they work together in one comprehensive formula.

 The best diets for high cholesterol can help, but when the problem persists then it’s sometimes necessary to take either medication or natural supplements.

 Some members of our staff have been taking a special natural cholesterol lowering formula with vitamins, minerals and herbal extracts to help lower LDL cholesterol levels as well as decrease triglycerides (fats) and promote overall heart health.